suprabhasupi/blog/contents/posts/41-basic-of-gatsby/41-basic-of-gatsby.md

 ## What makes Gatsby special? 😲

 1. The way Gatsby uses GraphQL to build it’s data layer.
-Gatsby is made to collect your data from wherever it may be: Markdown, JSON, your favorite CMS, third party APIs, anywhere!
+Gatsby is made to collect your data from wherever it may be: Markdown, JSON, your favourite CMS, third party APIs, anywhere!
 And at build time, it creates an internal GraphQL server of all of this data.
 So in your react components, all of your data is queried at build time from that same place, in the same way through GraphQL.
 2. Gatsby removed the boilerplate for getting started and deploying apps to the production.
 3. Gatsby deploying static assets, because its static you don't have to worry about database access, server going down, etc.
 4. Once you are done with Gatsby unified query, you run the Gatsby build process which gives a folder of static assets.
 Then you can host up in any server like Netlify, S3, FTP.